 Luciana Rocha-Goldman joined the Brazil-U.S. Business Council to support the Export Green initiative.
 She is responsible for implementing all programs and activities related to Export Green.
 She also develops and implements the project’s communications strategy, including newsletters and website.
 Prior to joining BUSBC she worked as a contracts specialist for a mid-size government contractor in the Washington, DC metro area.
 Luciana has a law degree from University of Uberaba in Brazil, and a LL.M. from the Washington College of Law at American University.
 She and her husband live in Arlington, VA.

-Reeve Wolford is senior advisor at the Brazil-U.S. Business Council, representing the Council frequently in public speaking engagements and providing strategic guidance to many of the Council’s sectoral committees, including the Oil & Gas Working Group, Defense & Security Task Force, Retail & Consumer Products Working Group and Infrastructure Working Group.
-In addition, he is managing director for Latin America at Altrius Group LLC, a business advisory and government affairs consultancy that provides services in Washington, DC and various Latin American countries for clients in the U.S., Latin America and Europe.
-Prior to his work at Altrius Group, Reeve served for eight years as Director of Marketing at the Brazil-U.S. Business Council.
+Reeve Wolford is senior advisor at the Brazil-U.S. Business Council, representing the Council frequently in public speaking engagements and providing strategic guidance to many of the Council's sectoral committees, including the Oil & Gas Working Group and the Defense & Security Task Force.
+In addition, he is CEO of Arcturus Advisors, LLC, a Brazil-focused business advisory and government affairs consultancy.
+Prior to founding Arcturus Advisors, Reeve was Managing Director for Latin America at Altrius Group, LLC.
+Reeve previously served for eight years as Director of Marketing at the Brazil-U.S. Business Council.

 Steven Bipes is the Brazil-U.S. Business Council’s chief representative in Brazil and the former BUSBC executive director.
 Before joining the council, Steven served as senior director of international policy for the American National Standards Institute (ANSI) with prior experience in the telecom, manufacturing, and software industries, working extensively with U.S. and foreign government agencies to eliminate regulatory barriers to international trade.
 Mr. Bipes earned his B.S. in electrical engineering from Purdue University and a certificate in executive nonprofit leadership from the Georgetown University Public Policy Institute.